Inside: Looking for fun toddler St. Patrick’s Day activities? Here are 20 easy, hands-on ideas that are perfect for younger children!

 Magical Fizzing Shamrocks: Add some science to the art table while watching what happens when toddlers work with fizzy paint.
 (Gift of Curiosity)

-More colorful fun for toddlers!
+More fun collections:

 FREE CIRCLE TIME PLANNER!